 Before you head to install, you need to keep two things ready:

 - Prepare your PC for Linux installation and make two partitions, including ext4 and SWAP.

 STEP 1: Insert or plugin the Antergos Live CD/USB drive to your computer and boot into it.
 You may have to enable UEFI mode to boot into USB flash drives.

 STEP 2: Once you boot into the Live image, you should see the Antergos boot options as shown below.
 Select ‘Start Antergos Live’.

 STEP 3: You should now see the Live desktop environment.
-You need to have internet connection enabled via Wi-Fi or Ethernet connection.
-Without that you can’t proceed further.
-Antergos’s installer Cnchi updates real-time and then you will see ‘Welcome to Antergos!’ pop-up window.
+It would be best if you had an internet connection enabled via Wi-Fi or Ethernet connection.
+Without that, you can’t proceed further.
+Antergos’s installer Cnchi updates real-time, and then you will see the ‘Welcome to Antergos!’ pop-up window.
 Click ‘Install it’.